kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 ### Supported Resource Types

-The following resource types are supported in manifest files:
+The following resource types are supported in manifest files.
+Only the v1 API version is supported for each type.
+Each admission plugin's manifest file/directory must only contain the types allowed for that plugin (e.g., if you want to use manifests for all four admission plugins, you need four separate manifest files or directories).

 Webhooks:
 - `admissionregistration.k8s.io/v1.ValidatingWebhookConfiguration`